 Not sure what a brand narrative looks like?
-Check out our Start Here page as an example.
+It's literally what we do.

 6. Build an Effective Referral Program

-Creating happy customers is one of the best ways to build a consistent source of referrals for your business.
+Creating happy customers through referral marketing is one of the best ways to build a consistent source of traffic for your business.
 Loyal customers are likely to send new customers your way, maximizing your reach with minimal effort on your part.

 There are a few key ingredients to building a successful referral program.
 These include:

 - Providing the best possible experience to your customers.